 The Department of Justice (DoJ) offers grant funding opportunities that allow for purchasing surveillance cameras and other equipment.

 The Justice Assistance Grant program awards grants to state and local government units to specifically enhance the ability of law enforcement agencies to investigate, arrest and prosecute criminals.

-Although the DoJ grants cover a broad range of crime prevention initiatives, a well written and comprehensively justified request for surveillance camera funding will succeed.
+Although the DoJ grants cover a broad range of crime prevention initiatives, a well-written and comprehensively justified request for surveillance camera funding will succeed.

-An example of this is the Waxahachie Police Department, which recently received $50,000 of funding via a Justice Assistance Grant to purchase a mobile surveillance trailer.
+An example of this is the Waxahachie Police Department, which recently received $50,000 funding via a Justice Assistance Grant to purchase a mobile surveillance trailer.

-Avail grants cover mobile surveillance cameras, including the purchase of equipment and associated training programs.
+These grants cover mobile surveillance cameras, including the purchase of equipment and associated training programs.

 The DoJ also sponsors the Public Safety Partnership and Community Policing Grants program.